-This yarn includes an automatic free download of Fryeburg Socks, knit with one skein of Scour (MC) and one skein of Herb (CC).
-A link to download the digital pattern will be emailed when your order is fulfilled on April 26th!
+This yarn includes an automatic free download of Alice, knit with three skeins of Scour.
+A link to download the digital pattern will be emailed when your order is fulfilled!

 Learn more about Border Leicester, the sheep and fleece, on our blog!